LIGHTS OUT, PEOPLE, UMM, KIDS!

 This plan starts before bedtime.
 It actually starts during the day.
 Find a time to have a little chat with your child.
 This is a positive chat so take a deep breath before you go in;

 I’m gonna be honest cause as you know, I always am, this will NOT begin well.
 Your kid will scream.
 Your kid will cry.
 Your kid will come up with 1,000,000,000,000,000 excuses why they need to be up or with you.
 THEY.
 ARE.
 FINE.
 You can ask them what they need, what will make it easier.
 During your bedtime talk is a good time to ask these kinds of questions.
 Maybe a picture of you, maybe a t-shirt of yours, maybe a flashlight will make bedtime better.
 Be clear YOU are not on the table.
 They need to stay in their room and figure out how they can make that happen.
 You will need to be strong.
 You know they are safe and really, so do they.
-As long as they are not going to throw up, you know what I mean, let them cry.
+As long as they are not going to throw up, you know what I mean, let ‘em cry.
+These are bigger kids.
+They have their lovey, they have books, they can turn on lights…..
 If it gets too much you can go in, have them take a deep breath, give a kiss and walk out.
 Don’t go through the whole nighttime routine again cause that will only prolong the pain of bedtime and who wants that?
 NO PARENT EVER.